-Please have the following information available to complete your registration:

-- Complete legal name of your business.
-If you are registering under a proprietorship or partnership, the legal names of the partners; - Federal business number; - Address and contact information; - Details of the business operations; - Start date of operations and date that workers started; - An estimate of your payroll for workers.
-This includes directors who are reporting employment income on a Canada Revenue Agency T4 income tax slip; and - List of contractors hired in previous years including type of work and contract amounts.
+Please have the following information available to complete your registration: Complete legal name of your business.
+If you are registering under a proprietorship or partnership, the legal names of the partners.

+- Federal business number.

+- Address and contact information.

+- Details of the business operations.

+- Start date of operations and date that workers started.

+- An estimate of your payroll for workers excluding directors.
-How to complete your application

-Section A - Business Information
+How to complete your application Section A - Business information

-Enter your business information including your registered and operating names, federal business number, owners and contact information.
+Enter your business information, including your registered and operating names, federal business number, owners and contact information.

-Registered business name: Enter the legal name of your business (e.g. the name your business is registered as with Canada Revenue Agency (CRA)).
+Registered business name: enter the legal name of your business (such as your registered business name).

-Federal business number: Enter the first nine digits of your CRA business number.
+Federal business number: enter the first nine digits of your Canada Revenue Agency (CRA) business number.

-Operating name of business: Enter the business name you use to conduct business (what your customers know your business as).
+Operating name of business: enter the business name you use to conduct business (what your customers know your business as).